fherbet/MyLABs/1.My1LAB/README.md

 ![Customer Templates](screens/Template_AXA.png)

+### Customer Playbook

-Customer Playbook are triggered via a cron job after LB is reachable using "allinone" tag and roles are called 1 after the other
+Customer Playbook is triggered via a cron job after LB is reachable using "allinone" tag and roles are called 1 after the other

 ![CUST PLAY](screens/PLAY_CUST.png)